-A China's Belt Road Initiative: Development as Grand Strategy and the Emerging Global Order China's economic position, coupled to an astute use of finances flowing from its neo-mercantilist policies, has enabled it to become the leading trading partner and a significant investor in the developing world (or "Global South").
+China's Belt Road Initiative: Development as Grand Strategy and the Emerging Global Order China's economic position, coupled to an astute use of finances flowing from its neo-mercantilist policies, has enabled it to become the leading trading partner and a significant investor in the developing world (or "Global South").
 Moreover, through the onset of the Belt Road Initiative (BRI), the Global South is increasingly figuring in Beijing's expanding security interests and soft power provisions.
-Understanding how dynamics in this relationship are impacting upon a host of global and contemporary issues (BRICs, multilateralism, peacekeeping, the environment) is crucial to the shape appreciation of the concept of agency linked to the varied response of countries and regional organizations to the BRI from policy elites to local communities in the rest of the world, to China's growing structural power, as well as placing Chinese engagement within the context of other 'traditional' and emerging powers.
-Course code: LPS-IR209
+Understanding how dynamics in this relationship are impacting upon a host of global and contemporary issues (BRICs, multilateralism, peacekeeping, the environment) is crucial to the shape of the 21st century.
+Students will acquire a deeper appreciation of the concept of agency linked to the varied response of countries and regional organizations to the BRI from policy elites to local communities in the rest of the world, to China's growing structural power, as well as placing Chinese engagement within the context of other 'traditional' and emerging powers.
+Course code: LPS-IR209 This course is co-taught by Professor Chris Alden, Professor of International Relations at LSE and Professor Alvaro Mendez, Co-Director of the Global South Unit at LSE.